olehmisar/haxilium/README.md

 ### Add commands
 <!-- TODO: describe command making better. -->

 Creating commands is very simple with Haxilium.
-Just use `addCommand(command: CommandObject)`.
+Just use `addCommand(command: CommandObject)`. `CommandObject` has only 3 properties:
+- `names: string[]` - names of command
+- `execute: function(player: PlayerObject, args: string[])` - the command function itself.
+Accepts `PlayerObject` who executes command as first parameter and `args` array as second parameter
+- `access: string` - boolean expression which determines if player can or cannot execute this command.
+Optional.
+[More info](#player-roles)

 We will make command that adds two numbers provided by player.
-For example: `add 2 5` will send `'2 + 5 = 7'` to player.
+For example: `add 2 5` will send `'2 + 5 = 7'` message to the player.
 Now let's look at code:
 ```js
 room.addCommand({
     names: ['add'],